GeorgesSupperClub/GeorgesWebsite/README.md

 # GeorgesWebsite
 Website so customers can view our menu.
+Intended to also be used by staff to complete orders.